Dry FliesKiller Bee

 Overview

-The Killer Bee was developed at Blue Ribbon Flies to match the bees and wasps that become available to trout during summer and fall.
-While not as common as ants or beetles, bees represent a high-calorie meal that trout will readily take when available.
-The foam construction provides excellent floatation for prospecting likely holding water.
+Developed at Blue Ribbon Flies during the 1990s to match bees and wasps that become available to trout during summer and fall.
+While less common than ants or beetles, bees represent a high-calorie meal that trout readily take when available.
+The foam construction provides exceptional floatation for prospecting likely holding water and can support a small dropper nymph.

 Materials